 - HP BASIC for OpenVMS first appeared in 1982

 - See also: dartmouth-basic, cobol, basic-plus, java

-- I have 24 facts about HP BASIC for OpenVMS. what would you like to know? email me and let me know how I can help.
+- Have a question about HP BASIC for OpenVMS not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: